Gum Disease Treatment in Tinley Park, IL

 The Main Reason for Lost Teeth

 People often assume that tooth loss is due to decay.
 It’s not.
-It’s the result of gum disease.
+It’s the result of periodontitis, a severe form of gum disease.
 And it might be completely unnoticeable right up until you have lost teeth.
 Symptoms include bleeding gums when brushing or flossing and loose or shifting teeth.
-If you’ve been advised to get gum surgery, you will be glad to know that it’s possible to control gum disease with a variety of non-surgical techniques.
+Gums that bleed easily can be an early warning sign.
+If you’ve been advised to get gum surgery, you will be glad to know that it’s possible to control gum disease with a variety of non-surgical treatment options.

 Gum Disease and the Connection to Heart Disease and Even Stroke

-The American Academy of Periodontology states that “Studies found periodontal infection may contribute to the development of heart disease, increase the risk of premature, underweight births, and pose a serious threat to people whose health is already compromised due to diabetes and respiratory diseases.”
-Periodontal disease is characterized by bacterial infection of the gums.
+The American Academy of Periodontology states that “Studies found periodontal infection may contribute to the development of heart disease, increase the risk of premature, underweight births, and pose a serious threat to people whose overall health is already compromised due to diabetes and respiratory diseases.”
+Periodontal disease is characterized by bacterial infection of the tissues surrounding the teeth.
 These bacteria can move through the bloodstream – directly to the heart.

 For Some Good News

 With advanced gum disease, the treatment is generally surgical.
 Dr. Ryan is trained to use the FDA-approved PerioLase™ laser for treatment without scalpels or sutures.
 With mild periodontal disease, there are effective non-surgical procedures that, coupled with improved dental hygiene, can halt the spread of the disease.
+A professional cleaning can play a crucial role in maintaining healthier gums by removing bacteria and plaque buildup below the gum line, especially in areas where flossing can’t reach.
 Both treatments may be covered under your dental insurance plan.

 What’s So Bad About Losing a Tooth?